OscarTHZhang/docker-airflow/README.md

 ## Running Example
 I have made the example of data ingestion of `larson/feedwatch`.
 The data inside can be successfully fetched, pulled to DAG structures, parsed by the modified scripts, and store in the new tables in the database.
-This is considered as a success of one instance of the data sourses.
+This is considered as a success of one instance of the data sources.
 I am using a subset of the `larson/feedwatch` data, which is under `test/larson/feedwatch/` in this project.
 The DAG file of this pipeline is `/dags/larson_feedwatch.py`.
 Here are some running demos. <br />
 Figure 1: Creation of new tables in the farms database
 ![Demo 1](demo_1.png "Creation of two new tables from feedwatch data")